 Write a p Write’s cho rogram to remove all the break statements from Ex-1 (with switch-case construct) and try to execute the program with a few inputs.
 Observe the difference.

-Write a program to program to input the number of week’s days (1-7) and translate to its equivalent name of the day of the week (e.g., 1 to Sunday, 2 to Monday)
+Write a program to input the number of week’s days (1-7) and translate to its equivalent name of the day of the week (e.g., 1 to Sunday, 2 to Monday)

 Write a program to calculate a bill for internet browsing.
 The conditions are given below: Minimum Rs.
 200 for up to 100 calls.